march 11th 2026

 "Nothing more onerous than the usual post-operative care for colorectal surgery," he replied.
 "Plenty of rest, plenty of soft foods - yoghurt, mashed potatoes, and so on.
 Just to keep from irritating the intestinal tissue while it heals.
 And regular check-ups thereafter."

-The two women looked at each other, Jeri picking at her fingernail nervously, Sandra only unable to chew her lip.
+The two women looked at each other, Jeri picking at her fingernail nervously, Sandra only able to chew her lip.
 Neither one spoke for almost a minute, as if afraid to express hope lest it be snatched away.
 Finally Sandra, her eyes still locked with Jeri's, spoke in little more than a whisper.

 "...Could we maybe have some time to think about it?"